ThreeMammals/Ocelot/docs/features/ratelimiting.rst

       "ClientIdHeader" : "Test"
     }

-DisableRateLimitHeaders - This value specifies whether X-Rate-Limit and Rety-After headers are disabled.
+DisableRateLimitHeaders - This value specifies whether X-Rate-Limit and Retry-After headers are disabled.

 QuotaExceededMessage - This value specifies the exceeded message.

 HttpStatusCode - This value specifies the returned HTTP Status code when rate limiting occurs.

 ClientIdHeader - Allows you to specifiy the header that should be used to identify clients.
 By default it is "ClientId"